build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 You can optionally add reviewers to approve/deny the merge.

-Note, that our source branch is `test-pr-workflow` and our destination for merge is the `main` branch.
+Note that our source branch is `test-pr-workflow` and our destination for merge is the `main` branch.
 Once this PR is created, it will trigger the `PR_Branch_Workflow` that will create a CloudFormation changeset (and not make any deployments!).

 >To see the active run for `PR_Branch_Workflow`, in the CodeCatalyst console, navigate to the `CI/CD` -> `Workflows` page and ensure you select the `test-pr-workflow` branch.
 By default, the Workflows page always shows the `main` branch.
 You have to switch branches to see the active workflow in other branches.

 </br>

-Now you might notice, that this run on `PR_Branch_Workflow` has `failed`.
+Now you might notice that this run on `PR_Branch_Workflow` has `failed`.
 ![CodeCatalyst run on PR_Branch_Workflow has failed](images/cc_pr_branch_lint_failed.png)
 </br>